-Greek cucumber salad is one of my favorite fresh salads to make and one that the whole family enjoys.
-This Greek salad recipe uses tomatoes, feta, cucumbers and dill with some olive oil to round it out.
-This Greek salad can be served as a side dish with meat, which I love to do with my Kofta meatballs or on its own.
-Both ways are amazing.
+Greek cucumber salad is a fresh salad made up of tomatoes, feta, cucumbers, and dill with some olive oil to round it out.
+This Greek salad can be served as a side dish with meat or eaten on its own.

-This Greek cucumber salad has a little dill added to it for that beautiful flavor that dill imparts and because dill is such a favorite with Greek cooking.
+This Greek cucumber salad has a little dill added to it for that beautiful flavor that dill imparts and because dill is such a favorite in Greek cooking.

 - Feta Cheese.
 I prefer to buy feta in a block and crumble it myself.
 It has a higher moisture content this way.